jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

 The era of mass-production is over.
 But politicians went along with Darth Blockbuster's antagonism.
-Instead of adapting solutions to local problems, we've replicated past products and tried to live with the unhappy outcomes.
+That's why instead of adapting solutions to local problems, our government rulebook encouraged us to keep replicated past products.

-Our society used dark majic to try and make people happy.
+Our society used dark majic to try and make people happy with living in the past.
 Thus, to look like we're improving education, we put up more prestigious colleges.
 To deal with traffic jammed and decaying roads, we sold more luxury cars.
-To make people "happy," we built more glamorous generic suburban homes.
+To make people "happy," we built more glamorous yet generic suburban homes.

 ![suburbs](/img\diagrams\suburbs.jpg)
 _Can you guess where these pictures were taken?
-Mass-production brought mass-uniformity that's very unusual in our history, and in Nature._
+You can't, because mass-production brought mass-uniformity that's very unusual in our history, and in Nature._

-If we saw a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder, "why are these biologies here?".
+If you'd see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder, "why are these biologies here?".
 Likewise, when we see the same modes of transportation, working hours, and houses, in Boston and Phoenix, we should see something is out of place.

-Different geographies, demographics, and weather give different problems and thus give custom biologies.
-So, we should also create custom cyborgologies for the same reason.
+Different geographies, demographics, and weather give different problems and thus force custom biologies.
+Likewise, we should have different homes, work cultures, and cyborgologies too.

 If you're asking how our cyborgologies should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
-I am sure an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, or Auckland and Calgary lifestyles.
+I am sure an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, Auckland and Calgary lifestyles.

 We have none of the splendid diversity of life in Nature, the ancient world, or Middle-Earth.
 (This is a hint of the beautiful place we'll build in the era of mass-collaboration and enjoy in the lands of perpetual profit.)

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>
+_If this was a Nature show, you could tell the difference between desert, mountain, or coastal life.
+You can't with us today.
+And that's a big problem._

 The Western world's mass uniformity is why we're unhappy.
 We're forced to live in a world so interconnected with "just in time" economics our lives have little antifragility.
 One plant does down, one port is closed, one virus pops up and the world feels massive pain.

-All because we're unfree to adapt our housing, work schedules, transportation methods, food supply, power generation etc. to our local environment.
+All because we're not free to adapt our housing, work schedules, transportation methods, food supply, power generation etc. to our local environment.

-Keeping the era of mass-production going gives us a easy life in the good times, but great fragility when anything goes wrong.
-We're as unhappy as a camel would be if forced to live in the Amazon.
+The result is, we're as unhappy as a camel would be if forced to live in the Amazon.

 It's expensive for a lifeform to live a life of fragility outside of its ecosystem.
 That's why despite disagreeing on everything else, our politicians have agreed to keep borrowing more money.
 They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy alive.
 Unable to adapt is also why regular people have so much debt.

 In short, can you imagine all the money a polar bear would owe trying to live in the Sahara?
 Or a camel in the Amazon?
 You don't have to, just look down.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)
 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
-We borrow to avoid doing the hard work of finding more efficient ways of living and working in the era of mass-collaboration._
+We've borrowed from the future to avoid doing the hard work of finding more efficient ways of living and working.
+We will happily do this in the era of mass-collaboration.
+Because you know what makes a camel happy?
+Living in the fucking desert._

-## Happy Camels

-What makes a lifeform happy.
-The freedom to play the game of life.

-What holds Progressives and Conservatives back from letting us evolve locally, it's their addiction to choice.
-See, when Left and Right were born, the world was poor, hungry, and mostly untamed wilderness.
-By liberating people from the grips of the "nobles divine rights", Left/Right ideologies empowered our ancestors to tame the land with industrialization.

-During that era, free choice was always connected with a real-time problem.
-The majic of a new tool was created because candelight, famine, or blizzards were hard to live with.
-But as the era of mass-production made people warm, fed, and entertained, human choices lost their evolutionary partner of frontline problems.

-To make a happy camel, you need to put in its habitat.
-A place where it's adapted to live.
-And same for us.
-We need our own unique ecosystems, our own economies that are customized for our way of life.
-I call this "local need solved by local greed."
-It's great to make money, but only when its because of an adaption that increases the communities welfare and antifragility.
-That means the era of mass-collaboration will, as the saying does, "think global act local" and let camels live in the damn desert.

 ## Ideologues Don't Care About Evolution